presetslrdev/ElatoAI/README.md

 7. **Global Edge Performance**: Low latency Deno Edge Functions ensuring seamless global conversations.
 8. **ESP32 Arduino Framework**: Optimized and easy-to-use hardware integration.
 9. **Conversation History**: View your conversation history.
-10. **Device Management**: Register and manage your devices.
+10. **Device Management and Authentication**: Register and manage your devices.
 11. **User Authentication**: Secure user authentication and authorization.
 12. **Conversations with WebRTC and Websockets**: Talk to your AI with WebRTC on the NextJS webapp and with websockets on the ESP32.
 13. **Volume Control**: Control the volume of the ESP32 speaker from the NextJS webapp.
 14. **Realtime Transcripts**: The realtime transcripts of your conversations are stored in the Supabase DB.
 15. **OTA Updates**: Over the Air Updates for the ESP32 firmware.
-16. **Wifi Management**: Connect to your Wifi network from the ESP32 device.
+16. **Wifi Management with captive portal**: Connect to your Wifi network from the ESP32 device.
 17. **Factory Reset**: Factory reset the ESP32 device from the NextJS webapp.
 18. **Button and Touch Support**: Use the button OR touch sensor to control the ESP32 device.
 19. **No PSRAM Required**: The ESP32 device does not require PSRAM to run the speech to speech AI.
+20. **OAuth for Web client**: OAuth for your users to manage their AI characters and devices.

 ## 🛠 Tech Stack